wangkuiyi/canonicalize-go-python-grpc-dev-env/README.md

 go get github.com/wangkuiyi/canonicalize-go-python-grpc-dev-env
 ```

-To build this demo, we need the protobuf compiler, Go compiler, Python interpreter, gRPC extension to protobuf compiler.
+To build this demo, we need the protobuf compiler, Go compiler, Python interpreter, gRPC extension to the protobuf compiler.
 To ease the installation and configuration of these tools, I provide a Dockerfile to install them into a Docker image.
-To build the Docker image
+To build the Docker image:

 ```bash
 cd $GOPATH/src/github.com/wangkuiyi/canonicalize-go-python-grpc-dev-env